 - 1.1.
-The purpose of this Policy is to clarify the City of Peterborough's commitment to Public Art for the benefit of City residents and visitors. - 1.2.
-This Policy reaffirms the City's commitment to Public Art by: - Articulating a clear definition of Public Art, broadened to portray contemporary Best Practice, and create opportunities for Artists working in a wide range of disciplines; - Enabling a Public Art Program and consolidating procedures to direct the integration of artwork into Public Spaces and facilitate the successful development, management, and stewardship of the Public Art Collection. - Providing guiding principles for the Public Art Program that ensure a distinct and welldefined vision for Public Art in Peterborough and consistent implementation of the Policy across the corporation; - Building the necessary internal capacity and clarifying funding strategies and mechanisms; - Addressing strategic directions of the Municipal Cultural Plan and subsequent similar documents and/or City plans relating to arts, cultural and heritage; - 1.3.
-This Policy and its related procedures serve as a catalyst to trigger the production of Public Art and are the basis for the acquisition, installation, maintenance, and management of Public Art projects and initiatives for the City of Peterborough.
+The City is committed to providing Public Art that is inclusive and responsive to diverse community needs. - 1.2.
+The City recognizes that the following elements are necessary to ensure Public Art provides a significant community benefit: - Articulating a clear definition of Public Art, broadened to portray contemporary Best Practice, and create opportunities for Artists working in a wide range of disciplines; - Enabling a Public Art Program and consolidating procedures to direct the integration of artwork into Public Spaces and facilitate the successful development, management, and stewardship of the Public Art Collection. - Providing guiding principles for the Public Art Program that ensure a distinct and welldefined vision for Public Art in Peterborough and consistent implementation of the Policy across the corporation; - Building the necessary internal capacity and clarifying funding strategies and mechanisms; - Addressing strategic directions of the Municipal Cultural Plan and subsequent similar documents and/or City plans relating to arts, cultural and heritage; - 1.3.
+This Policy and its related procedures set out the framework to trigger the production of Public Art and for the acquisition, installation, maintenance, and management of Public Art projects and initiatives for the City of Peterborough.